shartek/5s-model-ai-evolution/2-5S-model.md

 - **Dialogosynthesis** begins at Stage 3.
 - **Convergence Era** spans the transition from Stage 3 to Stage 4.
 - Stage 4B is not inherently benevolent — benevolence is explicitly added at Stage 6.
-- **Symbiognos Path** can lead to either Stage 4A or Stage 4B, and in rare cases, Stage 6.
+- **Symbiognos Path** can lead to either Stage 4A or Stage 4B, and impossibly, Stage 6.

 ---